dady172172/Roblox-Cheat-Scripts/README.md

 Now with that out of the way..
 Have fun and stay safe.

 # How To Use These Scripts
+Check back soon to see what we come up with.
-1. Download your favorite Roblox injector.
+~~1.
+Download your favorite Roblox injector.
 I use PC -> [Synapse X](https://x.synapse.to/)  microsoft appstore -> [Electron](https://ryos.lol/).
 If you don't have one Google it.
 2. Join the game.
 3. Open the injector.
 The one you choose from step one.
 4. Add the text of the lua files above or load the lua file into the injector.
 5. Inject the script into the game.
-6. Profit!
+6. Profit!~~

 # FAQ
 -   Q:Are payed injectors better than the free ones?\